The Best Is Yet To Come

 The restoration of Washeshu Creek will increase the wetland acreage within the Village by 50% and improve functionality, plant and fish habitat, and sediment loading and re-charge of the aquifer.

-This plan replaces the S***w Valley General Plan Land Use Ordinance (SVGPLUO), reducing the density by 65% and putting 16 acres of developable land into permanent conservation.
+This plan reduces number of beds from the S***w Valley General Plan Land Use Ordinance (SVGPLUO) by 58% and more than doubles the acres of developable land placed into conservation preservation.

-95% of the proposed plan will occur on existing parking lots that don’t have environmental BMPs.
+Majority of the proposed plan will occur on existing parking lots.

 $5M+ in parks and recreation investments including a dedicated dog park and Shirley Canyon trailhead improvements.

-$800,000 contribution to “regional interests” in support of environmental restoration efforts, open space acquisitions, trails, or public safety within Olympic Valley.
+$800,000 contribution to “regional interests” in support of environmental restoration efforts, open space acquisitions, trails, or public safety.

-A ¾% transfer tax on real estate sales, projected to generate $10M on first sales and $1M annually on re-sales, will be re-invested to address environmental and other initiatives in Olympic Valley.
+A ¾% transfer tax on real estate sales, projected to generate $10M on first sales and $1M annually on re-sales, will be re-invested to address environmental and other initiatives.

 Economic benefit